 Cyril Ramaphosa, the president of South Africa and chairperson of the African Union, met the president of Ethiopia, Sahle-Work Zewde on Friday.

-“I appreciate the readiness of the federal government of Ethiopia to work with the AU and receive the envoys to find a peaceful resolution to this conflict,” Ramaphosa said in a tweet following the meeting.
+“I appreciate the readiness of the federal government of Ethiopia to work with the AU and receive the envoys to find a peaceful resolution to this conflict,” Ramaphosa said in a tweet

 The United Kingdom is “very concerned” about the escalating conflict in Tigray, Foreign Secretary Dominic Raab told the UK parliament Tuesday.
 There is “risk of spill over and spread to the region”, he added.
 The European Union and United States have also urged de-escalation since the conflict began.